slsa-framework/slsa-github-generator/BYOB.md

 #### Update TCA

-The next thing to do is to [_not_ uploads asset to the GitHub release](https://github.com/laurentsimon/byob-doc/blob/v0.0.1/action.yml#L67-L78) within the existing Action and update the TCA to securely share the built artifacts with the TRW.
+The next thing to do is to [_not_ upload the asset to the GitHub release](https://github.com/laurentsimon/byob-doc/blob/v0.0.1/action.yml#L67-L78) within the existing Action and update the TCA to securely share the built artifacts with the TRW.
 (The TRW will later be updated to publish the artifacts).
 To update the TCA:

 - [Generate a random value](https://github.com/laurentsimon/byob-doc/tree/v0.0.2/internal/callback_action/action.yml#L81-L86) to uniquely name your artifact.
 This is necessary to avoid name collisions if multiple builders run concurrently.
 This could be concurrent runs of your builder, or someone else's builder.
 - [Create a folder with all the generated artifacts](https://github.com/laurentsimon/byob-doc/tree/v0.0.2/internal/callback_action/action.yml#L88-L98).
 In our case, we build a single artifact.